 - Wrap the pipe in electric pipe heat tape.
 It has a built-in thermostat to control the temperature.
 Plug it in and let it thaw your pipe.
 You can even use it to prevent frozen pipes in the future.

 Sometimes, no matter how hard you try, you need to call us to help you deal with your pipes after a freeze.

 - Call if the frozen pipe is inaccessible to you.
 Maybe it’s in a wall, under your house, or in another hard-to-reach spot.

 - If thawing your pipes doesn’t work, go ahead and give us a call.
 We can use different and effective methods to get your water running again.

 - Call immediately if a pipe bursts or if you’re concerned that a pipe might burst.
 Make sure you turn off the water at the faucet or the main water valve to your home as soon as you know the pipe has burst.
 This will help decrease the amount of water that gets into your home.

-Whether you’re dealing with frozen or burst pipes or you need help with other plumbing problems around your home, at Pioneer Comfort Systems we’re ready to help when you need a plumber.
+Whether you’re dealing with frozen or burst pipes or you need help preventing plumbing problems around your home, at Pioneer Comfort Systems we’re ready to help when you need a Shreveport plumber.
+We offer emergency plumbing solutions in Shreveport and trenchless drain repair in Shreveport, as well.
 Give us a call today at 318-795-8000.